irsheep/BrowseWith/README.md

 - **always_ontop**: [true, false] Make BrowseWith to be always visible on top of other windows.
 - **position**: [none, center, mouse] Initial placement of the window, *none* decided by the OS, *center* centre of the screen, *mouse* cantered on the mouse pointer.

+### Charset Policy
+The Charset Policy determines how BrowseWith will handle urls that contain from different character sets.
+By default BrowseWith will display a warning if an url has UTF16 or UTF32 characters.

+Supported actions per character set:
+- **Allow**: No action taken.
+- **Warn**: Displays a warning message prompting before continuing.
+- **Block**: Displays an error message and terminates the program.

 ### Browsers
 BrowseWith will try and detect the browsers installed on the system; this is only done if the configuration file isn't present.
 So if another browser is installed then it needs to be manually added to the **browser_list** section in the configuration file.

 BrowseWith displays the browsers in the application in the same order they are in the **browser_list**.

 ```json
 "browser_list": [